No give: Trump’s impeachment defense, prosecutors dig in

 WASHINGTON (AP) — Advocates for and against President Donald Trump gave no ground Sunday on his Senate impeachment trial, digging in on whether a crime is required for his conviction and removal and whether witnesses will be called.

-But even as Trump’s defense team and the House prosecutor s pressed their case on the television talk shows, mystery still surrounded the basic structure for the impeachment trial, only the third in American history, when it resumes Tuesday.
+But even as Trump’s defense team and the House prosecutor s pressed their case on the television talk shows, mystery still surrounded the ground rules for the impeachment trial, only the third in American history, when it resumes Tuesday.
 Senate Majority Leader Mitch McConnell, R-Ky., was shedding no light on what will be the same as — and different from — the precedent of President Bill Clinton’s impeachment trial in 1999.

-All sides agitated to get on with it, most of all the four Democratic senators running for presidents and facing the prospect of being marooned in the Senate chamber for the trial heading into Iowa’s kickoff caucus on Feb.
+All sides agitated to get on with it, none more than the four Democratic senators running for president and facing the prospect of being marooned in the Senate heading into Iowa’s kickoff caucus on Feb.
 3.

 “The president deserves a fair trial.
 The American people deserve a fair trial.
 So let’s have that fair trial,” said Democratic Rep. Jason Crow of Colorado, one of the seven impeachment prosecutors who will make the case for Trump’s removal.